Last Updated on October 13, 2021 by The Noms

 This Unicorn Blood cocktail is a super fun drink to make for Halloween or anytime of year!
 A perfect Harry Potter cocktail, this one is a fun shiny gray color, for Unicorn Blood as referenced in the books.

-- 2 oz gin (we recommend London Dry)
+- 2 ounces gin (we recommend London Dry)

 - Prep glass for cocktail if you are doing the marshmallow spider webs.

 - Pour all ingredients into shaker with ice.
 Shake to combine.